 Events at which alcohol is served: Events at which alcohol has been requested to be served and have been approved by the Director of Student Activities or their designee.

-Registration Timeline: Students desiring to register an event should set-up an event registration meeting with the Director of Student Activities at least three weeks before the intended event date.
-The Event Registration Form should then be submitted at least two weeks before the intended event date.
+Registration Timeline: Students desiring to register an event should submit a Pitzer Events Board Funding Request Form no less than two weeks before the intended event date.
 This registration timeline allows for scheduling event staff, Campus Safety (if applicable), facility reservations, and successfully publicizing the event.

-During the event registration meeting the Director of Student Activities will review the event management issues and needs, including: event staff, Campus Safety, restroom facilities, fencing, etc. An event walkthrough meeting with the Director of Student Activities and the event registrant may also be required to review safety and overall event management plans.
+During the meeting the Director of Student Activities will review the event management issues and needs, including: event staff, Campus Safety, restroom facilities, fencing, etc. An event walk-through meeting with the Director of Student Activities and the event registrant may also be required to review safety and overall event management plans.

 Event Staff: Event Staff is a group of Pitzer students committed to helping their peers host successful on-campus events, including sound mixing, helping with fencing, and serving alcohol.
 Depending on the nature of the student-sponsored event, event staff will be present to assist.
 If an event is approved to have alcohol, event staff servers will be required and it is the responsibility of the event registrant to pay the server fee (addressed in the “Alcohol” section below).
 Events held Sunday through Thursday must end by 11:00pm and events held on Friday or Saturday must end by 1:00am unless otherwise restricted.